Skip to main content

 Description: Charlie and the Cardboard Box - A young boy named Charlie is in a wheel-chair but asks the reader not to feel sad or bad for him because he is quite "Handi-Capable".
 The story progresses with Charlie getting a large refrigerator box and letting his imagination run wild!
 From a race car driver to kid astronaut and from a submarine to a deep dark cave, Charlie and his imagination have a blast with just a cardboard box.
 As Charlie says, "Remember...you are only limited by your own...

-Description: Visits to the dentist and oral care at home can be difficult for people with autism.
+Description: Dental Tool Kit - Visits to the dentist and oral care at home can be difficult for people with autism.
 Autism Speaks partnered with Colgate and Philips-Sonicare to create a dental guide and video for families of children with autism and dental professionals.
-These tools are designed to: help families and caregivers find the right dentist teach families and caregivers how to effectively prepare for a visit to the dentist decrease anxiety about going to the dentist provide information for families to help begin a...
+These tools are designed to: help families and caregivers find the right dentist teach families and caregivers how to effectively prepare for a visit to the dentist decrease anxiety about going to the dentist provide information for...

 Description: Traumatic Brain Injury Factsheets Factsheet topics include: Alcohol Use After Traumatic Brain Injury Balance Problems after Traumatic Brain Injury Being a Parent With Traumatic Brain Injury Changes in Emotion After Traumatic Brain Injury Cognitive Problems after Traumatic Brain Injury Concussion Recovery Depression Traumatic Brain Injury Driving After Traumatic Brain Injury And many more topics